Student Research Resources

 MAKE SURE you’ve clearly understood the funding program’s application requirements.
 Submit everything that is required but don’t add superfluous materials.

-Observe page limits and MAKE THE DEADLINE!
+OBSERVE page limits and MAKE THE DEADLINE!

-Tips for Preparing a Strong Grant Proposal
+Preparing a Strong Grant Proposal

 Think about why you want to do research.
 To hone your research skills?
 To challenge yourself?
 To contribute new knowledge in your field?
 To jumpstart your thesis?
 To see if you want to make research your career?
 Your own reasons for wanting to conduct research will help you frame a good proposal.
 Make sure you know why you want to take on a research project.